D.Min. Application Requirements

 The Doctor of Ministry Committee of the faculty grants admission to the Doctor of Ministry degree program.
-Decisions are based on the total profile of the applicant, including an analysis of the applicant’s writing ability, as seen in the admission essays; quality of recommendations; grade point averages of academic work; standardized test scores; and the nature and extent of the applicant’s ministry experience.
+Decisions are based on the total profile of the applicant, including an analysis of the applicant’s writing ability, as seen in the admission essays; quality of recommendations; grade point averages of academic work; standardized test scores; and the nature and extent of the applicant’s ministry experience (usually at least 3 years of full-time professional experience).
 No single area of deficiency will disqualify an applicant from admission.

-Successful applicants will complete and submit the following application materials to the Doctor of Ministry Office:
+Successful applicants will complete and submit the following application materials to the Admissions Office:

 A description of roles and responsibilities in active ministry in which the applicant can complete meaningful research integrating biblical, theological, and pastoral insights into the practice of specific ministry.
 Most applicants must have been engaged in active ministry for at least three years following receipt of an acceptable master’s degree in theology (a limited number of highly qualified applications with ministry experience completed prior to completion of the degree may be accepted).